lmur98/AFFttention/README.md

 *Italic numbers indicate the best performance of the previous SOTA.
 **Bold numbers indicate the best overall performance.

-- Download the weights of STAFormer+MH trained on the v2 split [Weights](https://drive.google.com/xxxxx)
+- Download the weights of STAFormer+MH trained on the v2 split [Weights](https://iplab.dmi.unict.it/sharing/afftention/epoch=11-step=0147408-map_box_noun_verb_ttc=5.5036.ckpt) The Aff distribution employed is the following [AFF](https://iplab.dmi.unict.it/sharing/afftention/predicted_AFF_only_nodes_weighted_MAX_normalized_softmaxT2_text_visual_all_with_all.npy)

-- EPIC-KITCHENS STA ANNOTATIONS [training](https://drive.google.com/file/d/1VZwi69chFYZbMLJyL8SAu7Q5JbKoyy3Z/view?usp=drive_link) and [validation](https://drive.google.com/file/d/1z01Qp5Sy4UMcAdJZhQNzyGaMn4ds35wj/view?usp=drive_link).
+- EPIC-KITCHENS STA ANNOTATIONS [training](https://iplab.dmi.unict.it/sharing/afftention/train_annotations.pkl) and [validation](https://iplab.dmi.unict.it/sharing/afftention/val_annotations.pkl).
 You can download the videos and images on the EPIC-KITCHENS official webpage.

 # Run the code! 🧑🏽‍💻 🧑🏽‍💻